Siaj/academic-kickstart/content/project/AI-Recommender_System/index.md

 slides: ""
 ---

-Artificail Intelligence/Machine Learning Project - Recommender System for movies recommendation based on various techniques for recommendation
+Artificail Intelligence/Machine Learning Project - Recommender System for movies recommendation based on various techniques for recommendation.
+Find the {{% staticref "https://github.com/Siaj" "newtab" %}}code{{% /staticref %}} for this project on my github repository.